Jean-MarcHarvengt/MCUME/README.md

   - 'c64"  => for c64, put your C64 programs here (.prg)
   - "o2em" => for odyssey/videopac, put your Videopac/Odysssey roms here (.bin)
   - "coleco" => for colem, put your Colecovision roms here (.rom, including coleco.rom)
-  - "nes"  => for nes/nofrendo, put your .nes files here, onlt 32k games are supported (galaga,xevious,mario1...)
+  - "nes"  => for nes/nofrendo, put your .nes files here (e.g. galaga,xevious,mario1...)
   - "spec" => for spectrum, put your ".z80" or ".sna" files here into sub-dirs or not ( max 48K )
   - "z81"  => for zx81, put your ".p", ".81"(, ".56") ".80" or ".o" files here, into sub-dirs or not ( max 56K )
+  - "st"  => for AtariST, put your ".st" files here, into sub-dirs or not
+  - "pc"  => for zx81, put your HDD image ".img"
+  - "vectrex"  => for Vectrex, put your ".gam" files here, into sub-dirs or not
-- insert the SD into the ILI9341 SD slot
+- insert the card into the SD slot

+# Compilation/flashing (Teensy)
+- open the respective ino file with Arduino SDK
+- compile and install from there.

-# Compilation/flashing
+# Compilation/flashing (ESP32)
 - go to espboot directory first:
 - make, make flash => this will install custom partition table, bootloader and app selector
 - go to any other directory (one by one!):